rust-in-blockchain/rust-in-blockchain/draft/RiB-Newsletter-#8-Jan-2020.md

 &nbsp;

+## Thanks

+This edition of RiB was produced with contributions from Park Juhyung, TODO XXX, Brian Anderson, and Aimee Zhu.
+Thank you for your help!

+RiB needs help keeping up with Rust blockchain projects.
+To contribute to the next issue, submit a PR to the [#9 draft](https://github.com/rust-in-blockchain/Rust-in-Blockchain/blob/master/draft/RiB-Newsletter-%239-Feb-2020.md), or Tweet [@rust_blockchain](https://twitter.com/rust_blockchain).

+&nbsp;

 ## Project spotlight

 Each month we like to shine a light on a notable Rust blockchain project.
 This month that project is…